 Over the course of the last year, I fell into a more home-based routine.
 This included more sweatpants and ponytails and, on occasion, no makeup for days on end.
 When I’d get out of the shower, I no longer added product, followed by a thorough blow dry session and some smoothing out (or dressing up) with my curling iron.
 Instead, if I did shower that day, I’d often let my hair air dry, then put it up at some point so I didn’t have to think about it.
 And guess what?
 My hair started looking healthier every day because I was no longer running my hair through the styling cycle.

-I’ve now returned to reality, and I’m back to my normal routine, including drying and curling almost every day.
+I’ve now started getting back out again, and I’m back to my normal routine, including drying and curling almost every day.
 With that, I’ve realized how important it is to be active when protecting your hair from heat and other damage because I’ve realized firsthand how much it can affect your hair’s health.

 What Causes Heat Damage?